 Step 4: Click Next to proceed with the sorcerer.
 Following these steps will automatically diagnose and fix problems.

-It is very likely that this method will detect and fix the touchscreen problem.
+This method will likely detect and fix the touchscreen problem.
 If not, please continue reading.

-In case the only issue that you are facing is that your screen is slow to react to your touch or incorrectly tracks your touch signals, re-calibration might suffice to get it up to pace.
+If the only issue you are facing is that your screen is slow to react to your touch or incorrectly tracks your touch signals, re-calibration might suffice to get it up to pace.
 To calibrate your touchscreen, follow these steps: